-Are you unsure about whether to use dog treats when training your dog to learn a new trick or behavior?
-Treats simply help you to get the behavior you want from your dog, and then let your dog know that it performed the behavior correctly.
+Some dog owners are unsure about whether to use dog treats when training a dog to learn a new trick or behavior.
+But treats simply help you to get the behavior you want from your dog, and then let your dog know that it performed the behavior correctly.

 Dogs tend to learn faster and have more fun when they get rewarded for good behavior.

 Using treats during dog training is not more like bribery than training.
 Treats should be looked at in the same light as your paycheck.
 Even if you have a job you love, and a great boss, chances are if you stop getting a paycheck, you're going to stop showing up for work.
 Dog treats are your dog's paycheck.
 They are simply a means of making sure your dog shows up eager to work when it's time for a training session.

 Use Dog Treats to Lure